bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/3rd-tdd-iteration/readme.md

-# 3rd TDD Iteration -->  Open Nexus Client Ports
+# 3rd TDD Iteration -->  Open Nexus Server Ports

 Last updated: 09.30.2020

 ## Purpose

-The purpose of this iteration is to open Nexus client ports on the target servers.
+The purpose of this iteration is to open the Nexus server ports on the target server.

 ## Procedure
 1. cd nexus-instance/molecule/default